UPPER SCHOOL CURRICULUM

 HONORS AND ADVANCED PLACEMENT COURSES

 Honors courses permit students to explore a given subject in more depth than is normally possible in a regular college prep course.
 The material is dealt with on a more rigorous level.
 Students are expected to have a high level of commitment to their studies.

 Advanced Placement courses are designed to replace a course taught the freshman year of college.
 Scores on the College Board Advance Placement Program Examinations, which are administered at the end of the school year, may be accepted by the respective university and awarded college credit.

 Because more is expected of these students, grades in the Honors and Advanced Placement courses are weighted more heavily than grades in regular courses.

 The dual enrollment program allows high school students the opportunity to participate in dual enrollment classes with Truett-McConnell College.
 This pursuit of postsecondary course work allows students to receive dual high school and college credit in the areas of College Algebra, American Literature, American Government, and English Composition.
-LCA students are able to graduate with up to thirty-six hours of college credit.
+LCA students are able to graduate with up to thirty-three hours of college credit.
 For more information, contact Rachel Ernst, US principal.